This post was originally published on 21st June 2017. Updated and re-published on 13th January 2021.

-And, (depending on your builder) you may have been able to choose bathroom tiles, flooring, appliances and even garden shrubs in advance.
+Also, (depending on your builder) you may have been able to choose bathroom tiles, flooring, appliances and even garden shrubs in advance.
 So ripping out bathrooms and kitchens can stay firmly in the past, with all the upheaval that that entails.
-All you have to do is put your own stamp on the place with some fairly easy-to-do decorating.
+And all you have to do is put your own stamp on the place with some fairly easy-to-do decorating.
 But in reality I know that this can sometimes result in complete panic and indecision.
 Without any pressing need to change anything, you’ll be amazed at how many people continue to live for years with magnolia walls and beige carpet because they simply don’t know where to start.

 1.Start With a Plan

-Always a good idea.
+A plan is always a good idea.
 This is the perfect opportunity to devise a decorating scheme that flows from room to room without sudden changes of style or colours.
 There’s nothing wrong with that of course, but consider this the time to really work out what your style is and stick to it.
 Create a moodboard that will include colours, textures and concepts for the whole house, not just one room.
 Use inspirational photographs, paint samples and fabric swatches to build up a picture of your true style.
 It’s a good idea to leave decorating a new house until the plaster has settled and all the snagging has been done anyway, so you’ll have time to perfect this over a few months.
 And it doesn’t mean that every room will look the same.
 You can change colours from room to room but make sure they come from the same colour spectrum (in fact the manufacturers colour cards are perfect for this – there’s a reason why the paint companies put certain colours together) and of course this can be flexible.
 Just make sure that before making any big decisions, you refer back to your original moodboard and ask yourself – would it look out of place if I added this now?

-Are probably the first thing you will tackle when you move in, and covering them falls under the category of ‘necessity’ rather than ‘adding personality’ really.
+The windows are probably the first thing you will tackle when you move in, and dressing them falls under the category of ‘necessity’ rather than ‘adding personality’ really.
 But I have to mention it here because nobody likes the neighbours peering in when sitting down to dinner.
 What you choose to put at the windows is a matter of personal taste, but if you’re looking for a quick fix, I’d advise simple roller blinds.
 They are inexpensive and easy to fit and simple white voile roller blinds will solve the privacy issue and can be layered with curtains later on.
 But when looking for a long term solution, plantation shutters do tend to suit new style properties and windows.
 They also go with most styles of interior decor.

-The biggest mistake to make when moving into new house is to to think everything in it has to be new.
+The biggest mistake to make when moving into new house is to to think everything in it has to be brand spanking new.
 I’m not suggesting that all of your old furniture from your previous house will fit or be appropriate style wise, but there will be some things that can be incorporated.
-A room that consists of only new furniture will at best look like the showhome you visited when you first purchased the house, or at worst, a furniture showroom.
+A room that consists of only new furniture will at best, look like the showhome you visited when you first purchased the house, or at worst, a furniture showroom.
 A home needs a sense of history too.
-Furniture and accessories that tell a story are what makes a house a home.
+Furniture and accessories that tell a story are what make a house a home.
 If you have trouble visualising your old things in your new house, ask a friend for advice.
 Sometimes it just needs a new eye to see what will work.

 Houseplants are not just a fickle trend.
 They did go out of favour for a few years but now they’re back and I hope they’re back to stay.
 Greenery adds another dimension to a room scheme and makes it come alive.
 And don’t worry if you haven’t got a natural green finger – I certainly haven’t – faux plants look just as good as the real thing these days with the added bonus that they don’t need as much light to always look good.